 B-17 Boric Acid Spray

 B-17 Boric Acid Spray is solely derived from boric acid, dissolves readily, contains no sodium, and imparts a slightly acidic effect to the spray solution.
 It is a soluble, fine granular product formulated with improved dispersion and wetting characteristics to provide superior foliar boron performance.
-B-17 is a certified organic input material by CDFA and WSDA, locally sourced in California, and contains all-natural ingredients.
-Both conventional and organic growers rely on the performance of TECH-GRO® B-17.
+B-17 is an organic input material approved by CDFA, registered by WSDA and OMRI Listed.
+It is locally sourced in California and contains all-natural ingredients.
+Both conventional and organic growers rely on the performance of TECH-GRO™ B-17.

 pH Range: 6.1 (1% solution)

 Solubility: 4.7% at 20 °C

 B-17 Boric Acid Spray Provides 17% Elemental Boron to Ag Crops

 - Early season for bud vigor and fruit set